UniversalDependencies/docs/_en/feat/PronType.md

 pronouns from possessives.
 Note that `Prs` also includes reflexive personal/possessive pronouns.

+#### Examples

 The following pronouns have this feature:

 * _I, you, he, she, it, we, they, my, your, his, her, its, our, their, mine, yours, hers, ours, theirs, me, him, us, them, myself, yourself, himself, herself, itself, ourselves, youselves, theirselves_